Serraphim-01/T-Office/DB_MIGRATION_CONSOLIDATION.md

 This script will:
 1. Execute `drop_migration.sql` to remove existing tables
 2. Execute `create_migration.sql` to create all tables and populate initial data

-## Files Removed

-The following files are no longer needed and can be removed:
-- `db/inventory_schema.sql`
-- `db/inbound_schema.sql`
-- `db/outbound_schema.sql`

-Note: These files have not been automatically deleted to maintain backward compatibility, but they are no longer used in the migration process.

 ## Testing